DanySK/DanySK/README.md

 > Measure, don't guess.

+> All models are wrong, but some are useful

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">we never have the money to do it right but somehow we always have the fucking money to do it twice</p>&mdash; UserInputSucks (@UserInputSucks) <a href="https://twitter.com/UserInputSucks/status/1132904286415929345?ref_src=twsrc%5Etfw">May 27, 2019</a></blockquote>

 ### Random GitHub stats